mohamedabuemira/masterPortfolioerp/CONTRIBUTING.md

-# 🚀 Contributing to the MasterPortfolio Project
+# 🚀 Contributing to the masterPortfolioerp Project

 Thank you for considering contributing to the MasterPortfolio project!
 Your help is greatly appreciated. 😊